squandor/pytut.github.io/_posts/Basics/2020-11-16-For-Loops-in-Python.md

 continue
 Odd: 3
 continue
+Odd: 5
-Odd: 5{% endhighlight %}
+{% endhighlight %}
 The zip() function in Python
 {% highlight python %}
+zip()
-zip(){% endhighlight %} is an amazing built-in function that we can use in Python to iterate over multiple sequences at once, getting their corresponding elements in each iteration.
+{% endhighlight %} is an amazing built-in function that we can use in Python to iterate over multiple sequences at once, getting their corresponding elements in each iteration.
 We just need to pass the sequences as arguments to the {% highlight python %}
+zip()
-zip(){% endhighlight %} function and use this result in the loop.
+{% endhighlight %} function and use this result in the loop.
 For example:
 {% highlight python %}
 >>> my_list1 = [1, 2, 3, 4]